tom-krieger/remediate_install/README.md

 This first version is only tested with CentOS.
 More operation systems to follow.

+Currently there is no possibilty to use a proxy for internet access.

 ## Development

-Contributions are welcome in any form, pull requests, and issues should be filed via GitHub.
+Contributions are welcome in any form, pull requests and issues should be filed via GitHub.

 ## Changelog

 See [CHANGELOG.md](https://github.com/tom-krieger/remediate_install/blob/master/CHANGELOG.md)

+## TODOs

+- Add options to configure prox access to the internet for downloading Docker, docker.compose, Remediaste compose file and so on

 ## Contributors